Legality of incest: Sweden

-Incest with a descendant or a full sibling is prohibited by law in Sweden.
-Incest with Descendants is not a crime same for same-sex siblings.
-Half-siblings can engage in sexual intercourse and even marry, but require special approval by the government.
+Vaginal intercourse with a descendant or a sibling with opposite sex is prohibited by law in Sweden.
+Other kinds of sexual activity, including same-sex activity, are not directly penalized.

 Switzerland

 Article 213 of the Swiss Criminal Code prohibits incest.
 Intercourse among siblings or other persons related by blood in direct line is punishable by up to three years' imprisonment.
 The federal government proposed to abolish this prohibition in 2010, arguing that in the few cases where persons were convicted of incest (three since 1984), other sexual crimes such as child sexual abuse were also committed.

 Ukraine

 There appears to be no law prohibiting incest but there is a law restricting it.
 Article 155 of the criminal code prohibits penetrative sex with anyone under 16.
 The same article also prohibits incest with a person under 16 with whom one has custodial authority (such as father-minor-daughter).

 United Kingdom

-Legislation regarding sexual offences in the United Kingdom is devolved.
-Sex with an adult who is related as parent, adoptive parent, grandparent, child, adopted child, grandchild, brother, sister, half-brother, half-sister, uncle, aunt, nephew or niece, is illegal.
-In England and Wales the offence is against the Sexual Offences Act 2003 which effectively replaced the offence of incest with two new wider groups of offences: familial child sex offences (sections 25–29) and sex with an adult relative (sections 64–65).
-The punishment for sex between adults knowingly related in the aforementioned ways via penetration is liable to a maximum imprisonment for a term not exceeding two years.
-While sexual activity with a child family member can incur imprisonment for a term not exceeding 14 years.
-These laws are intended to protect the rights of people, so as to avoid potential violation.
-However, these laws still outlaw consensual sexual relationships between family members, even if they are fully willing and knowledgeable of the potential consequences.
-There has been some debate surrounding the rhetoric used by the Sexual Offences Review Team.
-Roffee discusses how the language used manipulates the reader to deem consensual familial sexual acts as not only illegal, but also immoral.
-In Northern Ireland similar offences are against the Sexual Offences (Northern Ireland) Order 2008.
+The United Kingdom is a political union of four different countries (England and Wales, Scotland and Northern Ireland), therefore legislation regarding sexual offences in the United Kingdom is devolved.
+However in each UK nation the relevant legislatures have enacted legislation prohibiting incest, regardless of age, or perceived consent.